simonsays881/data-protection/README.md

 Run the python module named **usecase-6-step-8.py**

-* This module uses the below curl command to do a HTTPS GET on the private domain alb.workshop.com that's fronted by an application load balancer with an HTTPS listener
+* This module uses the below curl command to do a HTTPS GET on the private domain alb.workshop.com

   curl --verbose --cacert cert_chain.pem -X GET alb.workshop.com